top of page

 Performance without shouting

-The detailing of the project focuses on making the building work with the climate rather than against it.
-A porous podium section is designed to lift the mass slightly off the ground, allowing air to move freely through the lower levels and draw cooler breezes into the heart of the complex—improving comfort in a dense, warm urban environment.
+The building is detailed to work with the local climate rather than resist it.
+A porous podium lifts the mass slightly off the ground, allowing air to flow through the lower levels and draw cooler breezes into the core of the site.
+On the south-west façade, solar panels are integrated as both shading devices and energy generators, reducing heat gain while supporting the building’s energy needs.

 bottom of page